Setting up an Express + Typescript Server with Vue + Vite

 Configuring Nodemon

-To configure nodemon we can add a nodemonConfig
+To configure nodemon we can add a nodemonConfig to our package.json.

 // server/package.json